istio/istio.io/content/docs/tasks/traffic-management/egress/index.md

 Similar to inter-cluster requests, Istio
 [routing rules](/docs/concepts/traffic-management/#rule-configuration)
 can also be set for external services that are accessed using `ServiceEntry` configurations.
-In this example, you will set a timeout rule on calls to the `httpbin.org` service.
+In this example, you set a timeout rule on calls to the `httpbin.org` service.

 1. From inside the pod being used as the test source, make a _curl_ request to the `/delay` endpoint of the httpbin.org external service: